It Ain't Half Hot Mum: Deolali, India

-Mrs Waddilove-Evans is the wife of a local colonel, who lives in a large house near the camp in Deolali.
+Mrs Waddilove-Evans is the wife of a local major, who lives in a large house near the camp in Deolali.
 In the earlier episodes, she is the lover of Colonel Reynolds; the two have a strong relationship, to the point when she accompanies the patrol on a journey to a nearby town.
 However, the group's vehicle breaks down and Rangi recommends that they spend the night in a nearby fort.
 The Colonel and Mrs Waddilove-Evans agree to meet at midnight and they do so.
 As Colonel Reynolds is distracted, Mrs Waddilove-Evans is kidnapped by a group of Pathan tribesmen and the concert party, Rangi, Muhammed and Rumzan attempt to save her.
 They are surprised when they meet her on a horse further on, having gained her freedom.
 It is implied that she escaped by granting sexual favours to the smugglers.